Rockland County Executive Presses Legislature To Facilitate Sale of ‘Six-Story Paperweight’

 John Jordan | December 2017

-NEW CITY, NY—Rockland County Executive Ed Day presided over the permanent closure of the six-story Sain office building here on Dec.
+NEW CITY—Rockland County Executive Ed Day presided over the permanent closure of the six-story Sain office building here on Dec.
 5th where he urged county lawmakers to facilitate the multi-million dollar sale of the property to make way for a senior assisted living facility.

 Day announced that the last of the county departments operating at the building relocated to other space a few days earlier and that the county-owned building that features a swimming pool filled with cement is now permanently closed.